Sturdy-Statistics/bailey/README.md

 ### Security goals

 - Encrypted data remains confidential without access to active server keys
-- Loss of the encrypted keychain file does **not** cause permanent data loss
+- Loss of a server or TPM password does not cause permanent data loss when an intact backup of the encrypted server keychain is available
+- `encrypt-critical` data remains recoverable without the server keychain
 - Routine key rotation does not invalidate historical data
 - Backup recovery requires deliberate, offline action